SpectraL519/cpp-ap/docs/tutorial.md

 >
 >   The program name given to the parser cannot be empty and cannot contain whitespace characters.
 >
-> - Additional parameters you can specify for a parser's instance incldue:
+> - Additional parameters you can specify for a parser's instance include:
 >   - The program's version and description - used in the parser's configuration output (`std::cout << parser`).
 >   - Verbosity mode - `false` by default; if set to `true` the parser's configuration output will include more detailed info about arguments' parameters in addition to their names and help messages.
 >   - [Arguments](#adding-arguments) - specify the values/options accepted by the program.